Yacht-sh/Yacht/README.md

 Yacht is a container management UI with a focus on templates and 1-click deployments.

 **I'm currently rewriting the backend in Typescript as an attempt to have a language that more people would contribute to.
-You can follow development of that [here](https://github.com/wickedyoda/yacht-nuxt).**
+You can follow development of that [here](https://github.com/yacht-sh/yacht-nuxt).**

 ![Tempaltes](https://raw.githubusercontent.com/Yacht-sh/Yacht/master/readme_media/Yacht-Demo.gif "templates")

 ## Installation:

-Installation instructions can be found here: https://wickedyoda.com/?p=3088

-Currently only linux has been verified as working but we are open to the idea of supporting windows eventually as well.

 **Keep in mind, this is an alpha so the risk of data loss is real and it may not be stable**